Barclays CoCo plan seeks to allay investor dilution threat

 Barclays said issuing Cocos that convert to equity would give it flexibility, be more efficient and may give it more room to pay dividends.

-Credit Suisse, UBS and KBC have also issued CoCos.
-Lloyds sold 10 billion pounds of convertible bonds in 2009, but a hedge fund investor last year said the bonds were "expensive and uneconomic", underlining the wariness of mainstream investors toward hybrid securities.
+Credit Suisse CSGN.VX, UBS UBSN.VX and KBC (KBC.BR) have also issued CoCos.
+Lloyds (LLOY.L) sold 10 billion pounds of convertible bonds in 2009, but a hedge fund investor last year said the bonds were "expensive and uneconomic", underlining the wariness of mainstream investors toward hybrid securities.

 PIRC also recommended that Barclays shareholders vote against its pay plan, saying its variable awards for executives are excessive, and opposed the re-election of John Sunderland, the head of the bank's remuneration committee.